 The Associate of Applied Science in Aviation-Commercial Pilot provides an aviation training and certification pathway for those students who look forward to becoming commercial pilots.
 In addition to completing rigorous general education requirements, students will obtain the knowledge, skill, and aeronautical experience necessary to meet the requirements for an FAA Commercial Pilot certificate with Airplane Multi-Engine Land and Instrument Airplane ratings through the College's FAA-approved Part 141 training course, Air Agency Certificate 80ZS312L.
-Students qualify to take the Private Pilot knowledge test and practical exam.
-This degree will serve as the foundation for advanced flight certification offerings.
+Students qualify to take the following FAA certification tests under this degree: